 Do we know what causes eye cancer?

-Scientists have found some changes in oncogenes and tumor suppressor genes in cells from eye cancers such as melanoma and lymphoma.
+Most DNA changes linked to cancer are acquired during life rather than inherited before birth.
 For example, recent research has shown that about 4 out of 5 eye melanomas have changes in either of 2 related genes, GNA11 or GNAQ, which appear to be oncogenes.
 Other, as of yet unknown, gene changes are probably needed for these cancers to develop as well.

 Last Medical Review: 09/13/2013

-Last Revised: 01/18/2013
+Last Revised: 09/13/2013